 He is a member of the Asia Business Council, and he holds a bachelor's in mechanical engineering from Rensselaer Polytechnic Institute and a master's in industrial administration from Carnegie Mellon University.

-He also serves on the Boards of Directors of Qantas Airways and State Street Corporation; and is a member of the Massachusetts General Hospital President's Council and the FM Global Advisory Board.
+He also serves on the Board of Directors of State Street Corporation; and is a member of the Massachusetts General Hospital President's Council and the FM Global Advisory Board.